grandadmiral-thrawn/smashDB/README.md

     python smasher.py READ STEWARTIA ALL

-This reads all the methods in Stewartia for the daily
+This reads all the methods and date ranges in Stewartia for the daily data.
+This function is for information.
+It also generates error logs for when methods in the daily and high resolution table do not match.
+I'd suggest running this every so often just to make sure things are in line

-An attribute-by-attribute read is pending.

-Outputs for errors in the method_code are in errorlog.csv and outputs for the errors in eventcode are in eventlog.csv. eventlog.csv is looking for when the event_code should read "METHOD" but it says something instead of "METHOD"
+Outputs for errors in the method_code are in errorlog.csv and outputs for the errors in eventcode are in eventlog.csv. eventlog.csv is looking for when the event_code should read "METHOD" but it says something instead of "METHOD" (Like maybe "MAINTE" or some other 6 character code)

 In the daily data, errorlog.csv looks like this: